Home Addition

 A bump out is a clean way to carve out a dedicated office or study, especially as remote work has become a permanent fixture in more households.
 Prioritize built-in shelving, ample outlets, and layered lighting (overhead plus task) to keep eye strain manageable during long sessions.

 Soundproofing and privacy matter more than people expect.
-Position the office away from high-traffic areas of the home like kitchens, kid zones, and laundry.
+Position the office away from high-traffic areas like kitchens, kid zones, and laundry.
 For regular video calls, consider double drywall, resilient channel, or a solid-core door.
 While the wall is open, install an egress-compliant window from day one.
-A "study" doesn't legally need one, but a bedroom does, and bump out spaces marketed as flex-office regularly get reclassified as bedrooms by future owners or appraisers.
-Adding a code-compliant window during construction costs almost nothing; not having one means the space can never be counted as a bedroom on resale.
+A study doesn't legally need one, but a bedroom does, and bump out spaces marketed as flex-office regularly get reclassified as bedrooms by future owners or appraisers.
+Adding a code-compliant window during construction costs almost nothing; skipping it means the space can never be counted as a bedroom at resale.

 A bump out turns a cramped entryway into a real mudroom, with room for built-in storage and seating.